DPDK/dpdk/doc/guides/howto/af_xdp_cni.rst

 to redirect packets to a memory buffer in userspace.

-This document explains how to enable the `AF_XDP Plugin for Kubernetes`_ within a DPDK application using the `AF_XDP PMD`_ to connect and use these technologies.
+This document explains how to enable the `AF_XDP Plugin for Kubernetes`_ within a DPDK application using the :doc:`../nics/af_xdp` to connect and use these technologies.

 .. _AF_XDP Plugin for Kubernetes: https://github.com/intel/afxdp-plugins-for-kubernetes